Travel guide

 Marrakech in 3 days

-Jemaa el-Fnaa square in Marrakech with evening lights and activity.
+Jemaa el-Fnaa square in Marrakech with historic architecture and vibrant atmosphere.

 Marrakech by numbers